VEinteligente/VESinFiltro/_noticias/2019-01-29-report-2019-january.md

 Alternatively, the Google anomalies might have been triggered by the blocking of *some* Google IPs, particularly since the only anomalous measurements present TCP/IP anomalies.
-No [major internet disruption](https://netblocks.org/reports/major-internet-disruptions-in-venezuela-amid-protests-4JBQ2kyo) appears to have occurred.
+Analysis by OONI of this anomalies suggests no critical internet disruption appears to have occurred.

 This is further corroborated by [Google traffic data](https://transparencyreport.google.com/traffic/overview?fraction_traffic=start:1546300800000;end:1548374400000;product:1;region:VE&lu=fraction_traffic), illustrated below, which shows that traffic originating from Venezuela